 4. I then read the book on my Kindle again, fine-tuning the manuscript in either Scrivener or Word as I go.
 I guarantee I’ll still find issues to fix, and swathes of text to cull.
 Cutting text is as important as fine-tuning when you’re trying to maintain the pace of the story.

-5. I’ll then send the manuscript to five or six beta readers.
+5. I’ll then send the manuscript to my small team of beta readers.
 Their job is to find holes I’ve missed or any glaring mistakes.
 They usually read the book within a few days and I can fix anything they flag up.
 Assuming you don’t have beta readers to call upon, this is where you’ll first share your work with friends and family.
 Hopefully, they’ll all be candid in their feedback.

 6. At that point, I’ll send the manuscript to my editor.
 She’ll have it for a few weeks and send it back with another raft of issues to fix.
-Basic proofreading can cost as little as £50 per 10,000 words while a full edit can cost upwards of £1,500, depending on the book length.
+Basic proofreading can cost as little as £50 per 10,000 words, while a full edit can cost upwards of £1,500, depending on the book length.
 If that’s within your budget, Reedsy can help you find a suitable proofreader or editor.
-If you can’t afford a proofreader or editor, at very least work diligently through all the other steps I follow.
+If you can’t afford a proofreader or editor, at the very least, work diligently through steps 1-5.

-7. I fix the issues highlighted by my beta readers and read the entire book again on my Kindle.
-By that point, I might make a few dozen minor changes but the manuscript should be clean.
+7. I fix the issues highlighted by my editor and read the entire book again on my Kindle.
+By that point, I might make a few dozen minor changes, but the manuscript should be clean.
 Expect to be sick and tired of reading your own words.

 By this point, you should have a relatively clean manuscript, ready to publish.
 There are really only two practical options unless you want to pay some scrupulous vanity publisher (don’t – just don’t).
 Let’s start with the option most budding authors seem to prefer…